jessicarush/react-notes/components.md

 ReactDOM.render(<Welcome />, document.getElementById('root'));
 ```

-## Class and Functional component templates
+## Class and Functional component examples

 In these two examples, I want to demonstrate how to access/define the following: